How to Make

 for you milk to coagulate.
 You can get animal rennet that comes from

-the lining of sheep's stomachs, or you get vegetarian rennet.
-Either
+the lining of livestock's stomachs, or you get vegetarian rennet that is made from certain plants.

 one will work well and comes in either tablet of liquid form from